Friday Tech Tips

 In short, within seconds of viewing your profile, a casual viewer should be able to get a helpful first sense of who you are, the services you provide, your approach and your skill set.

 Time to enhance your productivity.
-Lawyers can, of course, use the LinkedIn app to stay connected with colleagues, clients and new connections.
+Legal professionals can use LinkedIn to stay connected with colleagues, clients, and new connections, enhancing their productivity.
 It is a great way to reconnect with colleagues, strengthen existing client relationships, contact attorneys and other professional colleagues, and, yes, even gain new clients directly from the app.

 But you can also use LinkedIn to enhance productivity.
 For example, you can invite prospective clients who contact you via LinkedIn to book a time with you using Calendly or other one-click scheduling tools to streamline converting a prospective lead into a converted client.
 Eliminating the back-and-forth of having to schedule via email can save everyone time.
 More generally, LinkedIn also offers a range of free articles and learning resources that are easily accessible and can help you take immediate steps toward your goal.